cf73/idisaved2/content/collections/practics/ahn-sang-soo-calendar-page.md

             text: collage
           -
             type: text
             text: "!
-I took close-up photographs from the students’ reflective process documents and selected fragments for no other reason than their subjective, isolated and momentary interests.
+He took close-up photographs from the students’ reflective process documents and selected fragments for no other reason than their subjective, isolated and momentary interests.
 Since the calendar was limited to black and white, the collage images were also b/w.\_"
       -
         type: paragraph
         content: